Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 For the time being, we focus on a simpler heuristic: fit the model to one simulated data set and check if we recover the correct parameter values.
 There are serious limitations with this approach: when do we consider that the estimated posterior distribution covers the correct value or how do we know if the variance of the posterior is properly estimated?
 But the test is useful: in this controlled setting, do the chains converge?
 Is the computation of the log density numerically stable (e.g. are we using the right ODE integrator)?
-Do our priors prevent the chains from wondering into absurd regions of the parameter space?
+Do our priors prevent the chains from wandering into absurd regions of the parameter space?
 These are all questions this simple test can help us tackle.

 We take one arbitrary draw from the prior distribution and use it as data to which we fit the model.
 In this specific case, we used the following randomly-selected values: $\beta = 1.6$, $\gamma=0.033$ and $1/\phi=0.0007$.
-We then examine the estimated posterior distribution (Figure \ref{fig:inference_simu}) with regards to the ``true'' parameter values.
-The density is compatible with the true parameters, although not always centered on it.
+We then plot the estimated posterior distribution (Figure \ref{fig:inference_simu}) along with the ``true'' parameter values.
+The density function covers the true parameters, although it is not always centered on it.
 The latter is not alarming, especially if the parameter values that were selected lie on the tail of the prior distribution.
 We could repeat this process a few times to get a better sense of the performance of the model together with the inference algorithm.